tsklipp/getting-cleaning-data-assignment/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-# Procedures done to modify and update available dataset
+# Procedures done to modify and update available data
 work applied on the original Dataset with loading, cleaning and transform operations